 A Bendigo man who stalked his former partner after police found he filmed her five-year-old daughter in the bath has sought to deflect blame for his offending onto his dead housemate.

-The man 36, pleaded guilty in the Bendigo Magistrates’ Court on Wednesday to manufacturing indecent images of a child under the age of 18, along with stalking and other offences.
+The man, 36, who cannot be named for legal reasons, pleaded guilty in the Bendigo Magistrates’ Court on Wednesday to manufacturing indecent images of a child under the age of 18, along with stalking and other offences.

 The court heard the man was left to look after the five-year-old girl and after assisting her to undress for a bath, instructed the child to duck her head under the water.
 He then covertly filmed the girl on his mobile phone for about 20 minutes.

 Police discovered the video file and three printed still images taken from it in a raid on the man’s Bendigo home, where he moved after the relationship with the victim’s mother broke down.

 Following the raid, the man began to stalk the mother of his victim, insisting she speak with him, including attempting to contact her 228 times via mobile phone on one day.

 Defence council Robert Timms told the court his client realised the damage done to the relationship and was “desperately trying contact her to try to explain”.

 The court heard the man sent a further 38 internet messages to his former partner after she blocked his two mobile phone numbers.